dwainscheeren/dwains-lovelace-dashboard/docs/index.md

 Many thanks to the people who donated, I really appreciate it!
 I love transparency so I will place all donations on this page.
 If you donate please write a short message with your HA username :D

+> @Tosko — As promised, a small donation as a token of appreciation for the hard work you've done so far.
+Keep up the good work! 👍

 > @haplm — Great job!

 > @Mike_D — Awesome theme.
 Keep up the great work.